Following up on our Domicile Report, here is a quick update on the most popular domiciles around the world.

 - Preferably have backgrounds in investing/financial services

-The Netherlands’ ‘Small Managers Regime’ is great for new funds with less than €100m.
+The Netherlands’ “Small Managers Regime” is attractive for new funds with AUM less than €100m.
 Both the costs of setting up and advisory services are relatively affordable for Europe.
-However, the speed to market has continued to be an issue across Europe and the Netherlands.
+However, the speed to market has continued to be an issue across Europe, including in the Netherlands.

 - New KYC and AML regulations increasing an already complex process

 - It takes around two months to obtain a license under the Small Managers Regime

 - Can be extended if additional documentation is required